 Heat a large ovenproof casserole over high heat and heat oil until hot.
-Add the veal shanks and just the heat as needed.
+Add the veal shanks and adjust the heat as needed.

-Brown the veal shanks in the hot oil for about 5 minutes on each side, or until browned on all sides.
+Brown the veal shanks in the hot oil for about 5 minutes on each side, or until browned.
 Remove from the pan and set aside.
 If the oil turns dark during the process, discard it and heat fresh oil.